KronicDeth/intellij-elixir/CONTRIBUTING.md

 ### Color Schemes

-JetBrains plugins are able to set the text attribute values for `TextAttributeKey`s that are unique to the plugin by using `additionalTextAttributes` entries in `src/META-INF/plugin.xml`.
+JetBrains plugins are able to set the text attribute values for `TextAttributeKey`s that are unique to the plugin by using `additionalTextAttributes` entries in `resources/META-INF/plugin.xml` (the plugin ships two: `colorSchemes/ElixirDefault.xml` for the `Default` scheme and `colorSchemes/ElixirDarcula.xml` for `Darcula`).
 If you have a Color Scheme for Elixir you like, you can propose it as the default for a named theme by extracting the `additionTextAttributes` `file` from an Exported Settings `.jar`.

 #### Customizing Scheme